 3. Pour Epoxy Resin into the River Table Form

-Next I figured out how much epoxy resin I needed for the epoxy river table feature.
+Next I figured out how much epoxy resin I needed for my epoxy resin table DIY pour.
 I measured the gap between the slabs in 4 to 8” segments at a time and multiplied the average gap by the length of that segment.
 Then I added up all those numbers and multiplied by the height of the slab to get the total volume of the gap.

 I had to figure out how to pour epoxy resin with two colors to get a good mix.
 I decided pour the ends at the same time using both hands.
 Now I wouldn’t necessarily recommend this, but it worked for me.
 The colors mixed together and it turned out amazing.

 4. Build a Metal Table Base

 While the epoxy was curing I actually flew to Cleveland for the Spring Make event with Lincoln Electric.
 They brought a group of YouTubers and local makers together to teach us how to weld better.
 I was the newbie of the bunch and learned the basics of MIG and TIG welding.
 I went to a local metal shop and picked up some 1” square tube for the base.